funspectre/funspectre.github.io/_posts/2015-08-25-hopeless-optimism.md

 That you've made me writhe with and
 The thoughts that have crossed and almost crushed my mind
 How you've had me wonder and my thoughts wander
-If there'll ever be a moment when we'll be together
+If there will ever be a moment when we'll be together
 You've made me lose hope only to find it again
 In that place where it's not pain or anger that I feel but something in between
 I hoped I'll be brave enough to find out if all this was for nothing